nishbo/timed_sparse_matrix/README.md

 `time` describes the type of representation of time values.

 * `stamps` means that each line starts with a value for time.
 If the matrix is only consists of the default_values, then the line is empty after the time stamp.
-[Example](./example_stamps_file.ssm).
+[Example](./example_stamps_file.tsm).
 * `period` means that the data was sampled regularly from a specific time with a specified period.
 Needs two additional definitions: `time_start` and `time_period`.
 The first column is then an index of the timestamp, and time is reconstructed from those definitions.
 Indexing start at 0.
-[Example](./example_period_file.ssm).
-NOT IMPLEMENTED.
+[Example](./example_period_file.tsm).

 `N` is an OPTIONAL parameter to define the maximum number of time points expected.
 For example, if in `time=period` the last time-index is 7, but `N=10`, the functions will return 2 additional timepoints filled with default_value.